TrailsofGold/whitepaper/docs/game_concept/ships.md

 $571 * 10 + 571 * 7 + 571 * 3 + 571 * 2 = 12 562$

 Meaning that a player has :
-- a chance ( 1 * 2) out of 12 562 to get a legendary Frigate
+- 2 chances ( 1 * 2) out of 12 562 to get a legendary Frigate
 - 30 chances (3 * 10) out of 12 562 to get an epic Brigantine
 - 1000 chances out of 12 562 to get a common Sloop